Sexy. Steamy. Dirty. If you are curious about how to write erotica, or ever thought about writing it, this article is for you.

 Erotica and Fantasy

 It’s more about fantasy than reality.
-Writing high quality erotica means combining the best storytelling within a world a fantasy.
+Writing high-quality erotica means combining the best storytelling within a world of fantasy.

 Now, it’s not the fantasy of elves and dragons, but the sexual fantasies most people don’t experience on a regular basis.